dakang496/viai18n-cli/README.md

 ```

 ## Usage
-you should have a config file before execute below commands.
-Please refer to /example/viai18n.config.js.
+you should have a config file before execute below commands. please refer to /example/viai18n.config.js.

 + collect locales together
 ```